 An automatic increase of tax revenue generated by a larger tax base is welcomed to the public balance, reducing the deficit or even producing a surplus.

 Higher taxation on specific items could be a disincentive for related behaviours.
 This can give rise to a specific set of taxes purposefully aimed at reducing those behaviours, as in the case of cigarettes.
-A careful mix of tax and transfer can exert a powerful impact on the diffusion of an innovation, as with the case of a PRODINT: pro-diffusion-of-innovation tax.
+A careful mix of tax and subsidies can exert a powerful impact on the diffusion of an innovation, as with the case of a PRODINT: pro-diffusion-of-innovation tax.

 Certain social groups can be hurt by taxation (both in total level and through specifical hideous taxes, especially if recently introduced) to the effect of changing their electoral behaviour and support anti-tax parties and policymakers.
-For instance, property taxes unrelated to income may impact low-income homeowners.
+For instance, property taxes unrelated to income may painfully impact low-income homeowners.

 Wherever the State plays an important role in the country development and it supplies education, healthcare, social assistance, the tax revenue is proportionally high.